Probien/Core/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 First, I had no idea how to structure the project, I come from java and have always used the MVC pattern to build APIs, then I decided to learn another type of desing so I create this project with domain based approach [(DDD)](https://airbrake.io/blog/software-design/domain-driven-design) (Recomendations are welcome).

+## Roadmap

+- Phase 1
+  - JWT Authentication :heavy_check_mark:
+  - Authorization Based on Roles :heavy_check_mark:
+  - Database logs :heavy_check_mark:
+  - Transaction | CRUD Operations :clock330:
+  - HTTP Tests :heavy_check_mark:

+- Phase 2
+  - E-mail Notifications :heavy_minus_sign:
+  - Recover Password :heavy_minus_sign:
+  - Reports By Pawn Shop Branch :heavy_minus_sign:
+  - Swagger Documentation :heavy_minus_sign:

+- Phase 3
+  - Refactor code and bussiness logic
+  - (Possibly) add employee payments & extra features
+  - Start frontend...

 ## Design